Tokugawa Ieyasu: Personal information

-Tokugawa also known for his vindictiveness.
+Tokugawa is also known for his vindictiveness.
 It is said that Ieyasu once executed a man who came within his power because he had insulted him when Ieyasu was young.

 According to professor Watanabe Daimon, one of the biggest strengths of Ieyasu's policies was his benevolence towards his subordinates and his capability to forgive his enemies and even his own generals who betrayed him during the Mikawa Ikkō-ikki uprising.
 This allowed him to gain the loyalty of the Mikawa samurai clans.
-As an example, during the battle of Mikatagahara, those who shielded Ieyasu and even gave their lives to allow his retreat were the ones who once fought against Ieyasu in the past and had been pardoned.
+As an example, during the battle of Mikatagahara, those who shielded Ieyasu, and even gave their lives to allow his retreat, were the ones who had once fought against Ieyasu in the past and had been pardoned.

 At the same time, he was also ruthless when crossed.
 For example, he ordered the executions of his first wife and his eldest son, a son-in-law of Oda Nobunaga; Nobunaga was also an uncle of Hidetada's wife Oeyo.
 According to George Sansom, Ieyasu was cruel, relentless and merciless in the elimination of Toyotomi survivors after the Siege of Osaka.
 For days, scores of men and women were hunted down and executed, including an eight-year-old son of Toyotomi Hideyori by a concubine, who was beheaded.
-However, Ieyasu also known to be capable of forgiveness, such as how he gave pardon to Watanabe Moritsuna after he rebelled against Ieyasu during the Ikkō-ikki uprisings in Mikawa.
+However, Ieyasu was also known to be capable of forgiveness, such as how he gave pardon to Watanabe Moritsuna after he rebelled against Ieyasu during the Ikkō-ikki uprisings in Mikawa.

 Unlike Toyotomi Hideyoshi, he harbored no desires to conquer outside of Japan, only wanting to bring order, an end to open warfare, and to rule Japan.

 Ieyasu's favorite pastime was falconry.
 He regarded it as excellent training for a warrior.

 "When you go into the country hawking, you learn to understand the military spirit and also the hard life of the lower classes.
 You exercise your muscles and train your limbs.
 You have any amount of walking and running and become quite indifferent to heat and cold, and so you are little likely to suffer from any illness."

 Ieyasu swam often; even late in his life he is reported to have swum in the moat of Edo Castle.